AHSAN-MEHMOOD/Movie-Recommendation-Chatbot_AI/README.md

 CinePredict
-CinePredict is a Flask-based web application delivering AI-powered movie recommendations through an interactive chatbot interface.
-It leverages SentenceTransformers to encode user story descriptions for semantic similarity matching and spaCy for keyword extraction to enhance recommendation accuracy.
-Styled with Tailwind CSS, it offers a responsive UI for users to discover films by story or genre/rating preferences.
+CinePredict: Flask web app with AI-powered movie recommendations via chatbot.
+Uses SentenceTransformers for semantic matching, spaCy for keyword extraction, and Tailwind CSS for a responsive UI.
+Discover films by story or genre/rating.
 Table of Contents

 Features